sergiocode91/ngx-angular-ui/README.md

 npx tailwindcss init
 ```

-Configure `tailwind.config.js` to enable dark mode and define the content, including the path to ngx-angular-ui components:
+Configure `tailwind.config.js` to enable `darkMode` and define the content, including the path to ngx-angular-ui components:

 ```javascript
 module.exports = {